 As a result of the restrictions imposed by the PRC Government on cross border Renminbi fund flows, the availability of Renminbi outside the PRC is limited.

-Currently, licensed banks in Singapore and Hong Kong may offer limited Renminbi-denominated banking services to Singapore residents, Hong Kong residents and specified business customers.
-While the People's Bank of China ("PBOC") has entered into agreements on the clearing of Renminbi business (the "Settlement Agreements") with financial institutions in a number of financial centres and cities (the "RMB Clearing Banks"), including but not limited to Hong Kong, and are in the process of establishing Renminbi clearing and settlement mechanisms in several other jurisdictions, the current size of Renminbi-denominated financial assets outside the PRC is limited.
+While the People's Bank of China ("PBOC") has: (i) established Renminbi clearing and settlement mechanisms for participating banks in various countries through settlement agreements (the "Settlement Agreements") with financial institutions in a number of financial centres and cities (the "RMB Clearing Banks"), including but not limited to Hong Kong; (ii) established the Cross-Border Inter-Bank Payments System to facilitate cross-border Renminbi settlement; and (iii) is further in the process of establishing Renminbi clearing and settlement mechanisms in several other jurisdictions, the current size of Renminbi-denominated financial assets outside the PRC is limited.